-This Pan Fried Chicken Breast recipe is so easy and full of flavor!
+This Pan-Fried Chicken Breast recipe is topped with a fabulous chile cream sauce.
+It’s so easy and full of flavor and also low calorie and high protein!
 Serve with your favorite rice or vegetable for a complete family meal in only 20 minutes!

 Skinless, boneless chicken breasts are easily the most popular cut of poultry to buy and cook with – in the United States, anyway.
 And everyone is always looking for new and fresh ways to use it.

-Not only is this chicken recipe moist and juicy, but it comes together in only 20 minutes and only requires five main ingredients!
+Not only is this chicken recipe moist and juicy, but it’s low calorie, high protein, and comes together in just 20 minutes with only five main ingredients!
 YES!

-- If your chicken breasts are more than 1-inch thick, you’ll want to use a meat mallet to pound them down before cooking.
+- Chicken should be an even thickness.
+If your chicken breasts are more than 1-inch thick, you’ll want to use a meat mallet to pound them down before cooking.

-- Resist the urge to move the chicken breast around while they’re cooking, so they develop a nice crust and also so there is no resistance when you flip them.
+- Cook undisturbed for a bit.
+Resist the urge to move the chicken breast around while they’re cooking, so they develop a nice crust and also so there is no resistance when you flip them.

-- Chicken breasts are cooked through when an internal temperature reaches 165 degrees F.
+- Use an instant read thermometer.
+Chicken breasts are cooked through when an internal temperature reaches 165 degrees F.

-- Instead of canned diced chiles you can buy fresh poblano peppers and roast them over a gas burner, instead.
+- Buy fresh peppers instead.
+Instead of canned diced chiles you can buy fresh poblano peppers and roast them over a gas burner, instead.
 Once they’re nice and charred, transfer to a plastic bag to steam for about 5 minutes, then remove the skin, seeds, and ribs.
 Roughly chop and proceed as the recipe is written.
 This will obviously extend the recipe time.

-- This dish has a slightly kick, but is not spicy.
+- Temper the spice.
+This dish has a very subtle kick, but is not spicy.
 Combing the chiles with cream, mellows its flavor and heat.